Web Of Answers

 She scrambles over the lip and then is out of sight for a moment before her tiny face reappears, peering down the shaft at them.
 Her voice comes echoing down.
 “Heads up!”

-The heavy rope drops from above, the last several coiled feet of it thumping down onto the stone floor.
+The heavy rope drops from above, the last couple dozen coiled feet of it thumping down onto the stone floor.

 The others stand below, watching and awaiting their own turns.